linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 ## Summary

-In this post, we started on what Kubernetes Service Account tokens are, and then explained how Linkerd uses them in the proxies to identify themselves with the identity component.
+In this post, we started on what Kubernetes service account tokens are, and then explained how Linkerd uses them in the proxies to identify themselves with the identity component.
 From there, We also saw how these are also used as a way to identity workloads with metrics.
 We also saw how in the latest changes, We